alexanderjophus/alexanderjophus.github.io/content/posts/ml-grpc-2.md

 ---
 title: "2/?
-CREATING A RECOMMENDER GRPC SERVICE WITH MACHINE LEARNING AND GOLANG (implementing a server)"
+CREATING A ML CLASSIFIER GRPC SERVICE WITH GOLANG (implementing a server)"
 date: 2021-11-06T15:37:11+01:00
 draft: false
 ---

 DISCLAIMER: This is intending to be a learning exercise and may not be the most efficient way to do things.
 This is intended to be a multi-part blog post describing how to create a recommender gRPC service in Go.

-For the full source code, visit [iris-classification](https://github.com/trelore/iris-classification).
+For the full source code, visit [trelore/iris-classification](https://github.com/trelore/iris-classification).

 ## Intro